Liver Transplant in India

 Your stay in the hospital after a transplant will be two or three weeks.
 You may be discharged quicker or need to stay for longer depending on any complications.
 You should let your doctor know about your mental and physical health during this time.
 He will decide whether you need home care.

-After the transplant, you will need to take a combination of certain special immunosuppressants for up to six months to slow or stop your body’s immune system.
+After the liver transplant procedure, you will need to take a combination of certain special immunosuppressants for up to six months to slow or stop your body’s immune system.
 When your liver begins to function reasonably after six months without rejection, you’ll be prescribed an immunosuppressant drug that you must take for the rest of your life.

-You may take as long as a year to feel completely healthy.
+You may take as long as a year after liver transplant to feel completely healthy.

 Your doctor will tell you about any lifestyle changes you should make.
 This will include a healthy diet and exercise.
 The chances of rejection will be greatly reduced by a healthy lifestyle.
-Quit habits like smoking and alcohol abuse, and avoid acetaminophen overdose, and try to keep your cholesterol in check to avoid recurrence of your disease.
+If you want a high liver transplant survival rate, quit habits like smoking and alcohol abuse, and avoid acetaminophen overdose, and try to keep your cholesterol in check to avoid recurrence of your disease.

 A liver transplant is a major surgery.
-We can help you find the best doctor and clinic for your treatment, and help you cope by arranging your stay, travel and post-operative recovery care.
+We can help you find the best liver transplant hospital in India with experienced doctors for your treatment, and help you cope by arranging your stay, travel and post-operative recovery care.

-Due to our long-standing association, we are able to ensure lowest treatment cost for our patients for cancer diagnosis and treatment.
+Due to our long-standing association, we are able to ensure quality treatment from best liver transplant hospital in India at the lowest cost for our patients for diagnosis.
 We ensure treatment through most advanced LINAC i.e. TrueBeam.
-At the same time, our rates are lowest in India.
+At the same time, our cost of the liver transplant is lowest in India.

 - Cost of PET Scan is USD 200